exponea/exponea-android-sdk/Documentation/in-app-messages.md

 13. ```
     Picking top message '{message name}' to be shown.
     ```
-    The SDK selects the in-app message with the highest priority configured in Engagement.
+    The SDK selects the in-app message with the highest priority configured in {user.mkg}.
 If there are multiple messages with the highest priority, the SDK randomly selects a single  message from the candidates.
 This message will be displayed to user.
 14. ```
     Only logging in-app message for control group '${message.name}'
     ```